highfive-devs/highfive/doc/developer_guide.md

 seems they can't "fix it up" on their end because then CMake complains that there's duplicate exported HighFive related targets).

-The second way ommiting the missing `export()` can break downstream projects is if they attempt to use HighFive's build directory (not install directory) as `HighFive_ROOT` (or `CMAKE_PREFIX_PATH`).
+The second way omitting the missing `export()` can break downstream projects is if they attempt to use HighFive's build directory (not install directory) as `HighFive_ROOT` (or `CMAKE_PREFIX_PATH`).